neojato/T-Hawk/README.md

 * Enter the appropriate Twitter keys you received from your new Twitter app in lines 3-6
 * Enter your hashtag on line 7 (include "-RT" to exclude retweets from being liked and retweeted)
   * example: "#DevFest -RT"
+* From the Apps Script menu, choose "Run" and then "Start_Bot"
 * Enjoy!

 ## Contributing